josephluck/internote/README.md

 **Dictionary**

 Can't find the perfect word or want to check that your use of a word is correct?
-Just highlight a word and you're a single click away to the full power of Oxford's full dictionary and thesauras.
+Just highlight a word and you're a single click away to the full power of Oxford's full dictionary and thesaurus.

 **Speech**

 Text to speech - just highlight a sentence or paragraph and press the speech button to hear it.
 Choose from multiple voices, male or female.

-**Fullscreen mode**
+**Full-screen mode**

-Go completely distraction free by entering fullscreen mode.
+Go completely distraction free by entering full-screen mode.

 **Keyboard shortcuts**